 Financing: The Georgia Chapter AFS Student Opportunity Fund

 Funding for the Georgia Chapter AFS Student Opportunity Fund was initially financed from 2015 Southern Division AFS Savannah meeting profits.
 This money was invested in a GA-AFS account and will serve as an endowment for the scholarship and travel stipend.
 This initial investment will remain in the “Georgia AFS Student Opportunity Fund”, with disbursements operating largely on investment income allowing the chapter to maintain these awards in perpetuity.
 In addition, a percentage of profits from the GA-AFS Chapter Annual Meeting raffle/silent auction proceeds will be deposited into this fund.
 The GA-AFS Chapter is also soliciting tax-deductible donations to the Student Opportunity Fund from its members and supporters.
-If you would like more information about the Student Opportunity Fund or if you would like to make a donation, please contact the secretary/treasurer.
+If you would like more information about the Student Opportunity Fund or if you would like to make a donation, please contact the Executive Secretary-Treasurer.